JosephiusX/Emaily/README.md

 no need to specify a relative path './asddf',.
 Without a relative path webpack assumes its a npm module(node_modules).

 No vairble is assigned with this type of import, all we need is import and the address.

+# 88. Header Design

+We change class to className when using materialize.